dysphie/discord-nbot-ts/README.md

 # [Discord] NBot
 This is my own personal bot, designed to exist in a single small guild with friends.

+Powered by TypeScript, MongoDB and several third-party APIs

 ## Module management

 All modules are disabled by default, you can manage them via commands